kontent-ai/delivery-sdk-js/packages/delivery/DOCS.md

         return undefined;
     })
   })
-  .getObservable()
+  .toObservable()
   .subscribe(response => {
     // 'actor' will be an instance of 'FakeActor' class const actor = response.item.stars[0];
   });
 ```

-### Image processing inside Rich Text fields
+### Image processing inside Rich Text elements

-Rich text fields may contain images and in some situation you might want to adjust the `src` attribute in order to optimize image delivery using for example [Image transformations](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#image-transformations) (compression, max height/width declaration etc.).
+Rich text elements may contain images and in some situation you might want to adjust the `src` attribute in order to optimize image delivery using for example [Image transformations](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#image-transformations) (compression, max height/width declaration etc.).

 To modify source of image, use `richTextImageResolver` property of the `queryConfig`.
 The `richTextImageResolver` expects you to return an object with `url` property.
 See example below: